landoyjx/charting_library/README.md

 `master` branch contains current stable version.

-`unstable` branch contains the most recent features and fixes, but it can be less stable (actually it is beta which is already thourghly tested).
+`unstable` branch contains the most recent features and fixes, but it can be less stable (actually, it is beta which is already thourghly tested).

 ### Documentation
 See our docs @ this repository's [wiki](https://github.com/tradingview/charting_library/wiki).
 Please read it (at least, [Overview](https://github.com/tradingview/charting_library/wiki) and [Best Practices](https://github.com/tradingview/charting_library/wiki/Best-practices)) before running the Library.